 Where the Investment Company seeks to hedge against currency fluctuations at share class level, while not intended, this could result in over-hedged or under-hedged positions due to external factors outside the control of the Investment Company.
 However, over-hedged positions will not exceed 105% of the net asset value of the share class and under-hedged positions shall not fall short of 95% of the portion of the net asset value of the share class which is to be hedged against currency risk.
+For hedged share classes, the Investment Company targets 95% of the net asset value of the share class to be considered exposure to the share class currency.
 Hedged positions will be reviewed daily to ensure that over-hedged or under-hedged positions do not exceed or fall short of the permitted levels outlined above and will be rebalanced on a regular basis.

-To the extent that hedging is successful for a particular share class, the performance of the share class is likely to move directionally with the performance of the underlying assets with the result that investors in that share class will not gain if the share class currency falls against the currency in which the assets of the particular subfund are denominated.
+To the extent that hedging is successful for a particular share class, the performance of the share class is likely to move directionally with the performance of the underlying assets with the result that investors in that share class will not gain if the share class currency falls against the currency in which the assets of the particular sub-fund are denominated.